iamovi/notAcursor/README.md

 fornet.ovi@gmail.com

 ---
-I tried to made this readme as easy as possible for reading and understanding, Tysm for reading love 🌸.
+I tried to made this readme as easy as possible for reading and understanding.
+If you come across a bug, have a question, want to propose a new feature, or just want to chat, feel free to contact me or report an issue.

+Tysm for reading love 🌸.